-Charles began his legal career working at what is now one of the largest criminal law firms in England and Wales.
-He represented clients who had been detained at police stations for a full spectrum of offences from assault to murder, theft to rape, drug dealing to death by dangerous driving.
-He was later retained as a trial advocate, dealing with a very high case load, working day and night in some of London’s toughest areas.
+Charles has been a qualified solicitor for 8 years.
+He began his legal career working at what is now one of the largest criminal law firms in England and Wales, representing clients who had been detained at police stations for a range of offences.
+He was later retained as a trial advocate, dealing with a very high case load, in some of London’s toughest areas.

-Charles gained experience and understanding in helping people with mental health issues, learning that mental issues are completely specific to the individual, often deeply rooted with hidden effects on day to day life that many people fail to appreciate.
+Charles has extensive experience and understanding in helping people with mental health issues, learning that mental issues are completely specific to the individual, often deeply rooted with hidden effects on day to day life that many people fail to appreciate.
+Charles has spent much time with people diagnosed with anxiety, depression, autism and paranoid schizophrenia.

 Charles and the Criminal & Motoring team were recognised in the 2017 edition of The Legal 500, the UK's leading guide to law.
 They said:

 The ‘committed and hard-working’ team of lawyers attract praise for having ‘a wealth of experience in the area of criminal defence law’.

-The team have also made their debut in the well respected Chambers & Partners Guide this year, ranking at the top in Band 1.
+The team are also noted in the well respected Chambers & Partners Guide this year, ranking in the top tier.